aregtech/areg-sdk-tools/README.md

 # The UI tools for AREG SDK

+## Introduction

+[AREG](https://github.com/aregtech/areg-sdk) is an interface-centric communication engine.
+The AREG SDK consists of communication engine and the multiple tools.
+Since AREG engine is interface-centric, i.e. it works with predefined interfaces, there is a need to craete GUI tool do desing at least interface and servicing components.
+This project is a GUI tool to desing ad visualize service interface files used by code generator to create source codes based on technology provided by AREG engine.

 ## How to clone

 The AREG SDK tool application contains dependency of the thirdparty libraries and repositories, which are added as modules.
 To clone all sources perform following actions: